One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Model Problem

-We do not prove convergence results in the $l\to 0$ limit rigorously in this paper, since this requires a delicate $\Gamma$-convergence analysis for a vector-valued problem with four degrees of freedom, and for which the bulk energy minimisers are not a finite discrete set, with additional complications from the choice of boundary conditions.
-Therefore, we feel that this warrants a separate study in its own right.
+We do not prove convergence results in the $l\to 0$ limit rigorously, since this requires a delicate $\Gamma$-convergence analysis for a vector-valued problem with four degrees of freedom, with a continuum vacuum manifold, and additional complications from the boundary conditions.
+This warrants a separate study in its own right.